aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/hyper-v-ps.md

 ## PowerShell Script
 ```
-# Check if Hyper-V is enabled
+# Write A PS Script To Turn On Hyper-V

+# Store PowerShell cmdlet with parameters into a variable
 $hyperVStatus = Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All

 # Function to enable Hyper-V